raulguirola/electrs-wrapper/docs/integrations/bluewallet/guide.md

 https://start9.com/latest/user-manual/connecting/connecting-tor/tor-os/index

-1. Select the Settings 'kebab' / elipses menu at the top right of the app
+1. Select the Settings 'kebab' / ellipsis menu at the top right of the app

 1. Select `Network`